mohdkaifkhan123/task-management/README.md

 3. **Task list view** — example tasks displayed in list mode, with pending/completed badge states.
 4. **Search and status update** — filtered task list after search and completion actions.

-> If you are using the attached screenshot files, refer to them as screenshot 1, 2, 3, and 4 for the views above.

 ## Project Structure